SignPath/Website-old/src/documentation/2_key_concepts.md

 ## Projects

-In SignPath, you define a project for each artifact, or set of artifacts that should be signed in a single step.
+Define a project for each artifact, or for each set of artifacts that should be signed in a single step.

 Typically, there is one set of artifacts per software product, development team or project.
 If you use continuous integration (CI) tools, the artifacts will be the output of a single build configuration, or a subset of that output.
 Or maybe you have several build configurations that create different versions of structurally identical artifacts – those can still be represented by a single SignPath project.